-Rather than send out products that are spoiled or do not meet our quality standards to third-party processors for treatment, Plant Engineer Paul Orebaugh developed an onsite treatment system for West Sacramento that ensures wastewater meets pH standards before being sent to the city’s wastewater treatment plant.
+Rather than send out products that are spoiled or do not meet our quality standards to third-party processors for treatment, former Plant Engineer and family member; Paul Orebaugh developed an onsite treatment system for West Sacramento that ensures wastewater meets pH standards before being sent to the city’s wastewater treatment plant.
 The system helps keep the city’s wastewater system healthy and saves money on transportation costs we used to incur by sending the products elsewhere for treatment.

 Our water conservation efforts extend throughout our facilities.
 To conserve water, we moved from water-based wet lubricant to dry line lubricants.
 In Southern California, those efforts have earned recognition from the City of Anaheim for reducing water use year over year.

 We’ve also found a way to use our electronic waste to benefit the community.
 To do that, we seek out schools involved with fund raising through e-waste collection days and donate all of our collected e-waste to the school.
 To date, we have donated more than 5,000 pounds of waste through this program.

 These are just a few of the initiatives we’ve undertaken so far.
 We continue to look for new ways to reduce our carbon footprint, divert waste from landfills, and preserve the health of our air, water and people.